-San Diego State University marketing professor Lois Bitner Olson says that running a business is very complex, no matter what size.
+San Diego State University marketing professor Lois Bitner Olson and David Sahly, a Toronto SEO specialist both agree that running a business is very complex, no matter what size.

 “The same issues of accounting, organization, production, marketing and management apply [to small businesses] just like any large corporation faces, just with less help and knowledge” Olson said.
 “The person starting the business needs 22-26 months of living expenses covered with no worries because they will not be making money usually for that long.”

 When she started her business, Brown understood what the risks were and planned accordingly.

 “You really have to be smart with how you spend your money, initially,” Brown said.
 “I think that’s where I was ahead of the curve.
 I had friends as models, I did photography for myself, and I wasn’t paying rent for the first two years.
 I think that’s an advantage.
 It’s just being mindful of where you’re spending your money, not overspending.”